baincd/vscode-mini-command-palettes/README.md

       "commandArgs": ["{Task Label}"]
 ```
 - VS Code does not support a command to start a specific launch configuration.
 [As a workaround](https://stackoverflow.com/a/48650929/4764903), use the command id `workbench.action.debug.selectandstart` to display a popup to select the launch configuration to start.

+When `showWhen.extensionEnabled` is set, the command will only be displayed in the mini command palette when that extension is installed and enabled.

 ### Keyboard Shortcut